Testing for halide ions using silver nitrate header image.

 NaCl(s) + AgNO3(aq)AgCl(s) + NaNO3(aq)

 The solid precipitate of silver chloride produced can be seen as a WHITE solid on the bottom of the boiling tube (see image above).
-The silver chloride precipitate produced is a light sensitive chemical and if left exposed to sunlight for more than a few minutes darkens to form a grey-violet solid.
-This is due to the fact that silver chloride decomposes to form metallic silver: Silver nitrate is a photosensitive chemical and is stored in dark bottles to keep out sunlight
+The silver chloride precipitate produced is a light sensitive chemical and if left exposed to sunlight for more than a few minutes will start to darken and form a grey-violet solid.
+This is due to the fact that silver chloride decomposes to form metallic silver in bright light: Silver nitrate is a photosensitive chemical and is stored in dark bottles to keep out sunlight

 silver chloride(s)silver(s) + chlorine(g)